manycore-com/forwarder/README.md

 The project goal is to forward webhooks from one endpoint to n others.
 We use it for our Inboxbooster project which is based on processing of ESP (Email Service Provider) webhooks.

-Famously Sendgrid allows only one forward so it is our way to fix it.
+Famously Sendgrid allows only one forward, so it is our way to fix it.

 It's built for the GCP ecosystem using cloud functions.